confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.assert.schema.default.timeout.ms`

 The amount of time an `ASSERT SCHEMA` statement will wait for the assertion to succeed if no timeout is specified.
+The default is `1000`.

 ## `ksql.assert.topic.default.timeout.ms`

 The amount of time an `ASSERT TOPIC` assertion will wait for the assertion to succeed if no timeout is specified.
+The default is `1000`.

 ## `ksql.connect.url`